ubiquity/permit2-rpc-manager/docs/system-patterns.md

 ## 4. Data Flow (Simplified Request via Proxy)

+## 5. Resilience & Emergency Logic

+### Emergency Pool Refresh & Panic Mode

+- **Emergency Pool Refresh**: When all RPCs in the pool are marked as unhealthy (e.g., due to consecutive failures, rate limits, or network errors), the manager triggers an emergency refresh.
+This forcibly re-tests all whitelisted RPCs, bypassing normal cache and health state, to detect any that have recovered.
+- **Panic Mode**: If no healthy RPCs are found after emergency refresh, the system enters "panic mode".
+In this state:
+  - All requests are rejected with a clear error indicating no available RPCs.
+  - The system periodically re-tests all endpoints at a configurable interval.
+  - Panic mode automatically exits when at least one RPC is healthy again.
+- **Error Handling**: Panic mode ensures the system fails fast and transparently, rather than hanging or returning misleading errors.

+### Adaptive Backoff Logic

+- **Exponential Backoff**: For rate-limited or temporarily failing RPCs, the manager applies exponential backoff (default: 1s base, up to 60s max).
+Each consecutive failure increases the backoff period, reducing load on unstable endpoints and allowing for automatic recovery.
+- **Configuration**: Backoff parameters are configurable via manager options (`backoffBaseMs`, `maxBackoffMs`).

+### Panic Mode Timeout Configurability

+- **Configurable Timeout**: The interval between panic mode re-tests is configurable (e.g., `panicModeRetryMs`).
+This allows tuning for faster recovery or reduced load during widespread outages.
+- **Operational Impact**: Shorter timeouts enable quicker recovery but may increase load; longer timeouts reduce resource usage but may delay recovery.

+These mechanisms collectively ensure robust error handling, rapid recovery from outages, and clear operational transparency.

 1. Client sends `POST /rpc/{chainId}` request with a single or batch JSON-RPC payload to the Deno Deploy service URL.
 2. `deno-server.ts` receives the request, parses `chainId` and the payload